charmarr/charmarr-meta/adr/interfaces/adr-005-media-storage.md

 * **Hardlinks work** - Same UID/GID ensures hardlinks are readable/writable by all apps
 * **Passive provider** - Simpler implementation, matches Charmarr patterns
 * **Minimal interface** - Only essential data exchanged
+* **Migration friendly** - PUID/PGID can be configured to match existing files

 ### Bad

 * **Coupling** - Apps depend on storage relation for PUID/PGID (but they already depend on it for PVC)
 * **Default assumption** - Assumes LinuxServer.io container pattern (but this is our standard)
 * **Single PUID/PGID** - Cannot have different ownership for different apps (but this would break hardlinks anyway)
+* **Migration complexity** - Users migrating from Docker Compose may need to adjust ownership

 ## Related MADRs